floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml_advanced.md

 If you need to use TLS client authentication to connect from Search Guard to the IdP, you can configure it using the following options:

 **idp.tls.client_auth.certificate:** The client certificate.
-You can specify the certificate in PEM format inline or specify an absolute path name using the syntax `${file:/path/to/certificate.pem}`.
+You can specify the certificate in PEM format inline or specify an absolute pathname using the syntax `${file:/path/to/certificate.pem}`.
 You can also specify several certificates to specify a certificate chain.

 **idp.tls.client_auth.private_key:** The private key belonging to the client certificate.
 You can specify the key in PEM format inline or specify an absolute path name using the syntax `${file:/path/to/private-key.pem}`.

-**idp.tls.client_auth.private_key_password:** If the private key is encrypted, you need to specify the key password using this option.
+**idp.tls.client_auth.private_key_password:** If the private key is encrypted, you must specify the key password using this option.

 ## Using only certain sections of a JWT subject claim as user name

 In some cases, the subject claim in a JWT might be more complex than needed or wanted.
 For example, a JWT subject claim could be specified as an email address like `exampleuser@example.com`.
-The `user_mapping.subject_pattern` option gives you the possibility to only use the local part (i.e., `exampleuser`) as the user name inside Search Guard.
+The `user_mapping.subject_pattern` option allows you to only use the local part (i.e., `exampleuser`) as the user name inside Search Guard.

 With `subject_pattern` you specify a regular expression that defines the structure of an expected user name.
-You can then use capturing groups (i.e., sections enclosed in round parentheses; `(...)`) to use only a certain part of the subject supplied by the JWT as the Search Guard user name.
+You can then use capturing groups (i.e., sections enclosed in round parentheses; `(...)`) to use only a specific part of the subject supplied by the JWT as the Search Guard user name.

 For example: